The equilibrium points and stability of grid-connected synchronverters: Equilibrium points of the fifth order grid-connected synchronverter

 \begin{remark} We see from \rfb{eq:tan_delta} that to any $(P,\tilde Q)\not=M$ in the power plane correspond two possible equilibrium angles, that differ by $\pi$.
 This is true also if the denominator is zero, in that case $\delta^e=\pm\pi /2$.
 For the exceptional pair $M$, the right-hand side of \rfb{eq:tan_delta} is $0/0$, so that $\delta^e$ could take any value, in accordance with Remark \ref{Angela}. \end{remark}

-\m As in the previous proof, we omit the superscript $e$ to indicate the equilibrium point values.
-Assume that \rfb{eq:E} holds, so that \rfb{eq:Tm_wg} has two real solutions, denoted $P_l$ and $P_r$, with $P_l\leq P_r$.
+\m We omit the superscript $e$ to indicate the equilibrium point values.
+Assume that \rfb{eq:E} holds, so that \rfb{eq:Tm_wg} has two real solutions, $P_l$ and $P_r$, with $P_l\leq P_r$.
 We know from Proposition \ref{prop:3.1} that at every equilibrium point, $P=P_l$ or $P=P_r$.

 Equation \rfb{eq:tan_delta} follows from \rfb{eq:tan_delta4}, substituting $Q=\tilde{Q}$ from \rfb{eq:w_Te_Q}.
 For each choice of $P$ (either $P_l$ or $P_r$) such that $(P,\tilde Q)\not=M$, this equation has precisely two solutions modulo $2\pi$, that differ by an angle of $\pi$.
-This statement is true even in the extreme case when the denominator in \rfb{eq:tan_delta} is zero, then the solutions are $\pm\pi/2$.
+(In the extreme case when the denominator in \rfb{eq:tan_delta} is zero, then the solutions are $\pm\pi/2$.)

 Suppose that \rfb{eq:E} holds with strict inequality, which implies that $P_l<P_r$, and suppose that $(P,\tilde Q)\not=M$.
 Then we obtain four candidate equilibrium angles $\delta$ (two for $P=P_l$ and two for $P=P_r$).
 We now show that each of these four angles actually corresponds to an equilibrium point $\zzz=(i_d,i_q,\o_g,\delta,i_f)$.
-From \rfb{eq:id_iq_P_Q} we see that at any equilibrium point
+From \rfb{eq:id_iq_P_Q} we see that at any equilibrium point where $P=P_l$ or $P=P_r$.
+From \rfb{eq:Te} and \rfb{eq:w_Te_Q} we see that at any equilibrium point, Thus, if $\tilde{T}_m\not=0$, $i_f$ can be computed from here.
+If $\tilde{T}_m=0$, then \rfb{eq:iq_new} (at the equilibrium) should be used instead, as long as $(P,\tilde Q)\not=M$.
+The exceptional case when $(P,\tilde Q)=M$ leads to $i_f=0$ and arbitrary $\delta$, as discussed in Remark \ref{Angela}.